ldijkman/Honda-XR600R/README.md

 do not forget the 2 bushings on oilpump with o-ring

-and place correct bushing in correct place
+## place correct bushing in correct place

 https://www.cmsnl.com/honda-xr600r-1988-j-belgium_model6868/collar-holder_17958197300/